ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Gunslinger/gunner-zgtteot.md

 ### Adrenaline Rush (Level 13)

-When the going gets tough... you get even tougher.
+When the going gets tough… you get even tougher.
 When you take damage that puts you at or below half of your Hit Point maximum, you can use your Reaction to immediately gain an amount of Moxie equal to your maximum Moxie, which can put you over your maximum amount.
 In addition, your [Bullet Time](/3-Content/Compendiums/classes/gunner-zgtteot.md#Bullet%20Time%20(x1)%20(Level%202)) feature immediately activates without expending its use, even if you have no uses of it left.

 Once you've used this feature, you can't use it again until you finish a Long Rest.